 Subscribe-Publish-Notify

+Request-Response

 6.4.1.1 Subscribe-Publish-Notify Data Exchange

 This data exchange pattern permits AEs to subscribe to publication resources.
 When an AE publishes data to a specific publication resource, the AEs that have subscribe to the publication resource are notified of the publication by receiving the published data.